 First things first.
 The Blue Lagoon is not in the Golden Circle but is close to the airport at Keflavik.

-If you are pushed for time, you can combine the two into one day trip if you like.
+If you are pushed for time, you join a combined Blue Lagoon and the Golden Circle day trip.
 Alternatively, if you are driving, make an early start and squeeze both into the same day.

 What to bring on a trip to the Golden Circle